chaos-polymtl/lethe/doc/source/parameters/cfd/dynamic_flow_control.rst

 The purpose of this subsection is to enable dynamic flow control.
 It is important when we want to simulate an average velocity on a specific boundary (CFD) or the whole domain (for CFD-DEM).
-To control the average velocity of the flow, the code calculates a :math:`\beta` coefficient at each time step that is used to keep the average velocity in an acceptable threshold.
+To control the average velocity of the flow, the code calculates a :math:`\beta` coefficient at each time step that is used to keep the average velocity at a targetted value.

 The main controller of the average velocity is the following equation and is based on approach of Wang [1]: